Skip to main content Skip to local navigation

 Dr. (Kristi) Leora Gansworth

 , Anishinabekwe, is a scholar and maker who holds a PhD from York University in the field of critical geography.
-She is also trained in social sciences of environmental and food systems (MA, Antioch University, 2014) and a lifelong poet/artist (MFA, Writing, Goddard, 2012).
+She is also trained in the social sciences of environmental and food systems (MA, Antioch University, 2014) and is a lifelong poet/artist (MFA, Writing, Goddard, 2012).
 Leora is a proud citizen of Kitigan Zibi Anishinabeg, where her maternal ancestry comes from.
 She also grew up living with Haudenosaunee Peoples (paternal ancestry) on Tuscarora Nation territory.

 Sovereignty and healing are the foundation of research practice for Dr. Gansworth.
 Mino bimaadiziwin, the gift of life, was given to Anishnabeg to care for and Leora applies this responsibility in her works.
 She is a frequent contributor and collaborator on projects that relate to multiple forms of justice.

 Previously, Dr. Corbiere was the Anishinaabemowin Revitalization Program Coordinator at Lakeview School, M’Chigeeng First Nation, where he and his team worked on a culturally based second language program that focused on using Anishinaabe stories to teach language.
 He has also conducted research on wampum belts with known Anishinaabe associations, and researched medals, gorgets, and other diplomatic gifts.
 He has recorded elders speaking in Ojibwe about their crafts and work.
-Additionally, Dr. Corbiere is the Executive Director at the Ojibwe Cultural Foundation and is one of the co-founders of GRASAC.
+Additionally, Dr. Corbiere is the Executive Director of the Ojibwe Cultural Foundation and is one of the co-founders of GRASAC.

-Dr. Lisa Myers is a part of the Indigenous Environment (in)Justice’s core research team.
+Dr. Lisa Myers is part of the Indigenous Environmental Justice project's core research team.
 Dr. Lisa Myers is an independent curator and artist with an interest in interdisciplinary collaboration.
 She has a Master of Fine Arts in Criticism and Curatorial practice from OCAD University.
 Dr. Myers’ recent work involves printmaking, stop-motion animation, and performance.
 Since 2010, she has worked with anthocyanin pigment from blueberries in printmaking and stop-motion animation.
-Her participatory performances involve sharing berries and other food items in social gatherings reflecting on the value found in place and displacement; straining and absorbing.
-Myers has exhibited her work in solo and group exhibitions in venues including Urban Shaman (Winnipeg), Art Gallery of Peterborough and the Art Gallery of Ontario.
-Her writings have been published in a number of exhibition publications in addition to the journal Senses and Society, C Magazine and FUSE Magazine.
-She is a member of Beausoleil First Nation, and lives in Port Severn and Toronto, Ontario.
+Her participatory performances involve sharing berries and other food items in social gatherings reflecting on the value found in place and displacement, straining and absorbing.
+Myers has exhibited her work in solo and group exhibitions in venues including Urban Shaman (Winnipeg), the Art Gallery of Peterborough and the Art Gallery of Ontario.
+Her writings have been published in a number of exhibition publications in addition to the journals Senses and Society, C Magazine and FUSE Magazine.

 Dr. Nicole Latulippe is a critical geographer and environmental studies scholar at the University of Toronto.
 She works on questions of right relationship with the land, waters, and peoples of place.
 Nicole has collaborated with Dr. McGregor and the Indigenous Environmental Justice project; allied with Nipissing First Nation on community-fish relations and related knowledge, governance and law; and partnered with the Mississaugas of the Credit First Nation and Ngā Aho Māori Designers Network to connect Indigenous placemaking practitioners on Menecing, the Toronto Islands.
 Current projects explore just land and water stewardship in Toronto and pathways to transformative guest-host and treaty relationality.
 Nicole grew up on Anishinaabeg territory in family of mostly French descent.
 Before entering academia, she spent several formative years working for the Anishinabek Nation (Union of Ontario Indians) on the Ipperwash implementation process.
 Her research practice is informed by Indigenous and critical qualitative Western paradigms.
 It is grounded in community-engaged approaches and deeply influenced by many teachers, mentors, and colleagues.